 Explore a range of money laundering cases investigated by AUSTRAC.

 The Australian Transaction Reports and Analysis Centre (AUSTRAC) is responsible for preventing, detecting and responding to criminal abuse of the financial system.
 AUSTRAC aims to strengthen the financial system by using financial intelligence and regulation to disrupt money laundering, terrorism financing, and other serious crime.

 Explore a range of money laundering case studies investigated by AUSTRAC relating to the use of digital currency, professional facilitators, alternative remittance services, cyber-enabled crime, and tax crime.

 AUSTRAC was part of an investigation which led to the arrest of an individual who used digital currency to purchase, import and sell prohibited drugs through a black market website.

-AUSTRAC uncovered multiple international funds transfers made by the suspect to a digital currency exchange in order to purchase a digital currency.
+AUSTRAC uncovered multiple international funds transfers made by the suspect to a digital currency exchange to purchase digital currency.
 The funds were transferred via banks to an online digital currency exchange based overseas, allowing the suspect to purchase an amount of digital currency.
-The use of digital currencies provides a degree of anonymity for users.

 The suspect was successfully charged and convicted with drug importation and trafficking offences.

 Digital currencies such as Bitcoin are commonly used to facilitate money laundering as they provide a degree of anonymity for users.